 What is a Multilateral Development Bank (MDB)?

-A multilateral development bank (MDB) is a financial institution that is established by multiple member countries and falls under international law.
+A multilateral development bank (MDB) is a financial institution established by multiple member countries and falls under international law.
 The owners of multilateral development banks are a national government and other international institutions and organizations.

 The purpose of MDBs is to facilitate financing and provide advisory services for developing countries.
 Multilateral development banks are also referred to as an international financial institution (IFI).